JuliaLang/Juleps/Logging.md

 A non-goal is to create a complete set of logging backends - these can be supplied by packages.

-## Desirable features

-The desirable features fit into three rough categories - simplicity, flexibility and efficiency.

-Logging should be **simple to use** so that package authors can reach for `info` rather than `println()`.
-We should have:
+## The design problem - two competing users

+The core of the logging design problem is the competing desires of two sets of
+users: package authors versus application authors.

+### The package author

+The package author wants logging with the default setup to "just work": it should involve **zero setup** and should produce **output which is easy to understand**.

-* A minimum of syntax - ideally just a logger verb and the message in most cases.
+* A minimum of syntax - ideally just a logger verb and the message object in many cases.
 Context information for log messages (file name, line number, module, stack trace, etc.) should be automatically gathered without a syntax burden.
 * Freedom in formatting the log message - simple string interpolation, `@sprintf` and `fmt()`, etc should all be fine.
 * No mention of log dispatch should be necessary at the message creation site.